 Synoptophore: An instrument that measures the manifest strabismus angle in all planes and allows stimuli to be presented to both eyes at once.
-The misalignment can be "fixed" by the device and the ability of the patient to fuse the superimposed images can be tested.
-This device can also be used for orthoptic training, exercising fusional vergences and for predicting whether strabismus surgery may result in binocular fusion.
+The misalignment can be fixed by the device and the ability of the patient to fuse the superimposed images can be tested.
+This device can also be used for orthoptic training, exercising fusional vergences, and for predicting whether strabismus surgery may result in binocular fusion.
+The field of view is only 20 to 24 degrees in diameter, however, which can limit peripheral fusion.